Talk to the Team

 Example queries

-PhiSQL v0.1 covers the redaction subset: REDACT, DEIDENTIFY, and IGNORE.
+PhiSQL covers redaction (REDACT, DEIDENTIFY, IGNORE), custom regex identifiers (DEFINE IDENTIFIER), AI/NER detection (DETECT PHEYE), and date shifting (SHIFT).
 Each query below is a complete, working policy drawn from the specification's worked examples.

 Every example compiles to a standard Phileas JSON policy.
 The same rules you would otherwise hand-write in JSON, expressed in a few readable lines.